 Zeroth law of thermodynamics is one of the four laws of thermodynamics.
 The credit for formulating the law goes to Ralph H. Fowler.
 Interestingly, the zeroth law of thermodynamics was actually developed much later than the original three laws.
-However, there were few confusions regarding the nomenclature whether it should be named the fourth law or some other name.
+However, there was some confusion regarding the nomenclature, whether it should be named the fourth law or some other name.
 The complication arose because the new law gave a much clearer definition of the temperature and basically replaced what the other three laws had to state.
 Fowler finally came up with the name to end this conflict.

 The zeroth law of thermodynamics frames an idea of temperature as an indicator of thermal equilibrium.

 When a body ‘A’ is in thermal equilibrium with another body ‘b’, and also separately in thermal equilibrium with a body ‘C’, then body ‘B’ and ‘C’ will also be in thermal equilibrium with each other.
 This statement defines the zeroth law of thermodynamics.
 The law is based on temperature measurement.

 There are also various ways to state the zeroth law of thermodynamics.
 However, in simple terms, it can be said, “Systems that are in thermal equilibrium exist at the same temperature”.

 Zeroth law of thermodynamics takes into account that temperature is something worth measuring because it predicts whether the heat will transfer between objects or not.
 This is true regardless of how the objects interact.
 Even if two objects are not in physical contact, heat still can flow between them, by means of radiation mode of heat transfer.
 Whereas, zeroth law of thermodynamics states that, if the systems are in thermal equilibrium, no heat flow will take place.